 SunCoast Casino and Entertainment World

 Seeing that the weather became quite cloudy and miserable, we decided to do some gambling at Suncoast Casino.
-Through the revolving doors, we were welcomed by spectacular lights and loud buzzing of tourist who all wanted to check out what the casino could offer.
-Courtney and I never gambled before so once we went through security and paid for a card, we walked around to find the easiest machine to play with.
+Through the revolving doors, you welcomed by spectacular lights and loud buzzing of tourist; all wanting to check out what the casino could offer.

 Looking for a place to stay?
 Check out the 20 most popular hotels in Durban on SafariNow.